banzaicloud/koperator-docs/docs/cruisecontroloperation.md

 - The task execution can be stopped gracefully when the CruiseControlOperation is deleted.
 In this case the corresponding `cruiseControlState` or the `cruiseControlVolumeState` will get succeeded state.
 - `cruiseControlOperation.spec.errorPolicy` defines how the failed Cruise Control task should be handled.
 When the `errorPolicy` is **retry** (which is the default value), the Koperator re-executes the failed task in every 30 sec.
 When it is "ignore", the Koperator handles the failed task as completed thus the `cruiseControlState` or the `cruiseControlVolumeState` will get succeeded state.
 - When there is a Cruise Control task which can not be completed without an error and the  `cruiseControlOperation.spec.errorPolicy` is retry, the Koperator will re-execute the task until it is succeeded.
-This automatic re-execution can be paused with a label on the corresponding `CruiseControlOperation` CR (check the above example).
-When the **pause** label is changed from the value **true** or it is removed, the re-execution will be continued.
+This automatic re-execution can be paused with a label on the corresponding `CruiseControlOperation` CR (check the example below).
+When the **pause** label is not equal **true** or it is removed, the re-execution will be continued.
 This can be useful when the reason of the error cannot be fixed any time soon but you want to retry the operation later when the problem is solved.
 A paused `CruiseControlOperation` will not be considered when selecting operation for execution.
-It means when a new `CruiseControlOperation` with same `status.currentTask.operation` (e.g. add_broker) is created it will be executed and the paused one will be skipped.
+It means when a new `CruiseControlOperation` with same operation (`status.currentTask.operation`) type is created it will be executed and the paused one will be skipped.

 ```yaml
 kind: CruiseControlOperation